 Holding the job.
-The job is held for up to 12 weeks in any 12 month period.
+For FMLA eligible employees, the job is held for up to 12 weeks in any 12 month period.
 In the case of intermittent leave or a reduced work schedule, the job is held for the time equivalent of 12 weeks of the employee's work schedule.
-If paid time is accrued beyond 12 weeks, whether as sick time or vacation, the job is held for the duration of the paid time.
-If department operations permit, the employing department may hold the job beyond 12 weeks, but no longer than the 6 months of EST.
+If department operations permit, the employing department may hold the job beyond 12 weeks.

 Application.
-The staff member must contact The Hartford 30 days prior to the leave.
+The staff member must contact The Hartford 30 days prior to the leave to apply for FMLA and/or EST benefits or as soon as possible.
 Instructional faculty must contact The Hartford 60 days prior to the start of the leave as well as their Dean's office for academic planning.
 You can reach The Harford at 1-888-541-7283.
 Click here to view the step by step process of applying for a leave.

 Return to work.
-At the expiration of an FMLA leave, staff members and instructional faculty members return to the same or an equivalent position as was held when the leave began.
+At the expiration of an FMLA leave, staff members and instructional faculty members are expected to return to their job or an equivalent job for which they are qualified if able to return to work.

 Extension.
-If the leave of absence extends longer than the approved period, the staff member or instructional faculty member must request an extension from The Hartford prior to the expiration of the FMLA leave.
-If the staff member or instructional faculty member does not return from the leave of absence and does not request an extension, their employment will be subject to termination.
+If a leave of absence is needed beyond The Hartford approved period, staff members and instructional faculty members must request an extension from The Hartford prior to the expiration of the leave.
+If the staff member or instructional faculty member does not return from the leave of absence and does not request an extension, his/her employment may be subject to termination.

 If you are having a difficult time navigating the leave process, would like a better understanding of your leave benefits, or are trying to dedice if a leave of absence is right for you, please contact The Benefits Division at (847) 491-7513 or firstname.lastname@example.org.